Coherent state: Quantum mechanical definition

-Physically, this formula means that a coherent state remains unchanged by the annihilation of field excitation or, say, a particle.
+Physically, this formula means that a coherent state remains unchanged by the annihilation of field excitation or, say, a charged particle.
 An eigenstate of the annihilation operator has a Poissonian number distribution when expressed in a basis of energy eigenstates, as shown below.
 A Poisson distribution is a necessary and sufficient condition that all detections are statistically independent.
 Contrast this to a single-particle state ($|1\rangle$ Fock state): once one particle is detected, there is zero probability of detecting another.

 The derivation of this will make use of (unconventionally normalized) dimensionless operators, X and P, normally called field quadratures in quantum optics.